CatTanker/cnc_map_tool_guide/docs/tools.md

 ### Additions to the Editor:

-DDraw Renderer
+## DDraw Renderer

 Instead of using the system DDraw, FA2 and FS can instead use a local proxy DDraw.dll, improving the editor's speed considerably, which is especially useful for resource-heavy maps.
-Several of the *Patched* map editors have this included but not in use, so check your map editor's folder as the files may already exist, such as in a "ForWindows10" folder, containing a pre-configured setup. if you want an un-configured setup for unknown reasons, or simply want to know more about the wrapper, check the Link below.
-I also included a direct download, although i have lost which thread this is on so i am unable to verify if it is the latest
+Several of the *patched* map editors have this included but not in use, so check your map editor's folder as the files may already exist, such as in a "ForWindows10" folder, containing a pre-configured setup. if you want an un-configured setup for unknown reasons, or simply want to know more about the wrapper, check the unconfigured link below.
+I also included a direct download, although i have lost which thread this is on so i am unable to verify if it is the latest download.

 | Topic | Source + Link |
 | ------------ | ------------- |